zqy1018/CAmpactor-the-tool/README.md

 bash build_parser.sh
 ```

 We have prepared a Python3 script file `ctw_run.py` for running the parser, *SamplingCA* and *CAmpactor* in an end-to-end manner.
-The usage of `ctw_run.py` is as follows.
+The usage of `ctw_run.py` is shown as follows.

 ```
 python3 ctw_run.py [INSTANCE_PATH] [OUTPUT_PCA_PATH]